damiencarbery/quotes/quotes.md

 ---

-“Don’t become a wandering generality.
+“Don't become a wandering generality.
 Be a meaningful specific.” - Zig Ziglar

 ---